Skip to main content

 note

-When setting up Occlusion for this How-To, skip steps 3 and 4 (the "add a cube" steps) of Setting Up Occlusion and follow the steps of Setting up Occlusion Suppression to exclude the sky and ground when testing your WPS occlusion.
+When setting up Occlusion for this How-To, skip step 2 (the "add a cube" section) of Setting Up Occlusion and follow the steps of Setting up Occlusion Suppression to exclude the sky and ground when testing your WPS occlusion.

 Adding WPS to a Unity Project